ahw/vim-hooks/README.md

 How to name VimHook scripts
 ---------------------------
-Some more details on these "specially-named scripts"; **vim-hooks** relies on specific naming patterns in order to figure out which scripts to execute after a given `autocmd` event.
+The **vim-hooks** plugin relies on specific filename patterns in order to figure out which scripts to execute after a given `autocmd` event.
 I'll try to refer to these scripts consistently as "VimHook" scripts throughout.
 There are three flavors of VimHook scripts:

-1. VimHook scripts that are global, meaning they are executed every time the appropriate event is triggered in Vim.
+1. VimHook scripts that are **global**, meaning they are executed every time the appropriate event is triggered in Vim, regardless of what file you're editing.
-2. VimHook scripts that are extension-specific, meaning they are executed every time the appropriate event is triggered in Vim _and_ the filename of the current buffer has an extension matching that specific in the VimHook filename.
+2. VimHook scripts that are **extension-specific**, meaning they are executed every time the appropriate event is triggered in Vim _and_ the filename of the current buffer has an extension corresponding to that which is specified in the VimHook filename.
+For example, you could create a VimHook script which is executed only when `*.js` files are changed.
-3. VimHook scripts that are file-specific.
-These are executed _only_ when the appropriate event is fired in Vim _and_ the file represented by the current buffer is exactly that specified in the VimHook filename.
+3. VimHook scripts that are **file-specific**.
+These are executed only when the appropriate event is fired in Vim _and_ the filename of the current buffer buffer is exactly that which is specified in the VimHook filename.
+For example, you could create a VimHook script which is executed only when `some-special-file.html` changes.

 Each script is passed the name of the current buffer and the triggered event name as command-line arguments.
-So in a Bash shell script you could, for example, use `$1` and `$2` to access these values (see [example usage](/#example-usage).
-Currently this plugin only supports synchronous execution of the `*.vimhook` scripts.
+So in a Bash shell script you could, for example, use `$1` and `$2` to access these values (see [example usage](/#example-usage)).
+Currently this plugin only supports synchronous execution of the `*.vimhook` scripts, but I hope to implement asynchronous execution later.

 Global VimHooks
 ---------------